SchlossLab/tidy-eval/README.md

 ## Resources

-  - Vignette on tidy eval with dplyr:
+  - Vignette on tidy eval with dplyr (this document adapts parts of it):
     <https://dplyr.tidyverse.org/dev/articles/programming.html>
   - Section on tidy eval in The Tidynomicon:
     <http://tidynomicon.tech/nse.html#what-is-tidy-evaluation>